MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/people-picker-adaptive-card.md

 # [Mobile](#tab/mobile)

 People Picker is supported on the iOS and Android mobile clients.
-Selecting People Picker on mobile launches a new experience from which a search is performed.
-The search experience is similar to other people selection experience across mobile, such as adding a person to a chat or channel.
+You can selecting People Picker on mobile to launch a new experience from which a search is performed.
+The search experience is similar to other people selection experience in mobile, such as adding a person to a chat or channel.

 ![People Picker on Mobile](../../assets/images/cards/mobilepp.gif)